How to Build a Cricket on a Roof: Comprehensive Guide

 4. Assemble the Frame:

-• Join the cut wood pieces together to construct the cricket frame.
-Use nails or screws to secure the joints firmly.
+• Join the cut wood pieces to construct the cricket frame.
+Secure the joints tightly with nails or screws.

 5. Install the Frame:

-• Secure the frame to the roof structure using nails or screws, ensuring it is stable and well-attached.
+• Secure the frame to the roof structure with nails or screws for stability.

 6. Apply Metal Flashing: